Offering Customer Financing: What It Is and How It Works

 However, some third-party service providers may offer incentives and rebates to merchants with high transaction volumes.

-If a third-party solution seems like the best option, your business will need to take the following steps:
+If third-party customer financing seems like the best option for your business, you will need to take the following steps:

 • Research the third-party company’s history, terms, and conditions